How To Build a Cloud Migration Strategy in 2024?

 If everything goes as expected in this last step, your cloud migration process will be successfully completed.

-What challenges or problems can be expected when building a cloud migration strategy?
+What cloud migration challenges you can expected when building a cloud migration strategy?

 With the above in mind, before you proceed to create your cloud migration strategy, you must also be aware of the potential issues and challenges you might encounter.